 - 2 tablespoons nutritional yeast

-Place the pesto ingredients in a blender or food processor and pulse until broken down.
+- Place the pesto ingredients - apart from the lemon juice - in a blender or food processor and pulse until broken down.
+Season to taste with lemon juice and salt.

-If using, lightly toast the extra pine nuts in a dry frying pan for a couple of minutes.
+- If serving with extra pine nuts, lightly toast them in a dry frying pan for a couple of minutes.
 Stir often to prevent them from burning.

 - Sprinkle over the toasted pine nuts and serve immediately.